 An initial or renewal Written Certification submitted before a Clinical Visit is prohibited.

-A Clinical Visit may occur in-person or by telehealth means, provided that a Clinical Visit for issuing an initial Certificate of Registration must be conducted in-person.
+A Clinical Visit may occur in-person or by telehealth means.
+Synchronous telehealth happens in live, real-time settings where the patient interacts with a provider, usually via phone or video.

 If a Clinical Visit is conducted by telehealth means, the Certifying Healthcare Provider shall ensure that there is an ability to deliver the service using telehealth with the same standard of care and in compliance with licensure and registration requirements as is applicable to in-person services to patients and shall comply with any additional requirements established by the Commission.

 A certification shall indicate the time period for which the certification is valid, and may not be less than 15 calendar days or longer than one year, except that in the following circumstances, the certification may be valid for two years: